yunbinmo/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding a client: `add -c`

-Adds a person to the address book.
+Adds a client to Mr. Agent.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS d/DESCRIPTION [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A client can have any number of tags (including 0)
 </div>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/JunJie p/98765432 e/junjie@example.com a/John street, block 123, #01-01 d/come from China`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 d/like to coffee t/NUS`

-### Listing all persons : `list`
+### Listing all client : `list -c`

-Shows a list of all persons in the address book.
+Shows a list of all clients in the Mr. Agent.

 Format: `list`

+### Deleting a client : `delete -c`

+Deletes the specified client from the Mr. Agent.

+Format: `delete -c INDEX`

+* Deletes the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list -c` followed by `delete -c 2` deletes the 2nd person in the Mr. Agent.
+* `find -c Junjie` followed by `delete -c 1` deletes the 1st person in the results of the `find` command.

 ### Editing a person : `edit`